WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 ## Template

-### Date: [19th June 2017]
+### Date: 19th June 2017

 #### Who did you help this week?

-This week I actually did move the mugs left in the sink to the dishwasher
+This week I actually did move the mugs left in the sink to the dishwasher.

+* KW: *sigh* people suck.
+But thank you! :raised_hands:

 #### Who helped you this week?

 BMcG gave me a lot of support writing the DAS report.
 Also my brother and dad let me test run my explanation on them.
 It's good to try and explain what you're doing to other people!

+* KW: AWESOME!
+That's great! :clap: :sparkles:

 #### What did you achieve?

 * Finished the report
+  * KW: It looks fantastic - super helpful - well done :balloon: :cake:

+    These two sentences make me SO HAPPY:
+    > We've checked the contents of ten data-availability statements against the articles online, all ten were indeed present in the online text.
+    > We've also checked seven articles without this tag to make sure they didn't have data-availability statements.
+They did not.
 * Started reading up on brain network analysis

 #### What did you struggle with?

 * Microsoft office :boar:
+  * ***Action for KW***: Get Isla a copy of the evil office. :heavy_check_mark: Done - sent invite from personal account that can be shared with up to 5 people.
 * Mostly this was a good week
+  * KW: AWESOME :star2:

 #### What would you like to work on next week?